buddhist-uni/buddhist-uni.github.io/_authors/huxley-andrew.md

 title: "Andrew Huxley"
 ---

-A British lawyer and scholar of Burmese law and Buddhism, not to be confused with [Aldous Huxley]({% link _authors/huxley-a.md %}).
+A British lawyer and scholar of Burmese law and Buddhism, not to be confused with philosopher [Aldous Huxley]({% link _authors/huxley-a.md %}).